Optimization

 We don’t know the exact expected return and volatility of each asset.
 So to be more robust, we treat these as random variables.
 We model the expected return with a normal distribution.
 As the volatility can not be negative, we model that with a lognormal distribution.

-An important step after that is to convert the geometric return of an asset to its instant return, by subtractin half the variance from the expected return (cf. the expectation of a lognormal distribution).
+An important step after that is to convert the geometric return of an asset to its instant return, by subtracting half the variance from the expected return (cf. the expectation of a lognormal distribution).

 Then we can generate our return as a normal distribution with the instant return and the volatility.
-However, it is actually more accurate to represent returns as a Laplace distribution emperically.
+However, it is actually more accurate to represent returns as a Laplace distribution empirically.
 This makes sense because it is the amount of shocks that increases with volatility.
-A normal distribtuion with exponentially distributed variance is Laplace.
+A normal distribution with exponentially distributed variance is Laplace.
 Note that by convention, the standard deviation of a Laplace distribution has a factor \( \sqrt{2} \) compared to a normal distribution.

 In conclusion: \[ \begin{align} \mu_\text{g} &= \text{Normal}(\ldots) \\ \sigma &= \text{LogNormal}(\ldots) \\ \mu_\text{i} &= \mu_\text{g} - \sigma^2 / 2 \\ r &= \text{Laplace}\left(\mu_\text{i}, \sigma / \sqrt{2}\right) \end{align} \]